Parent Volunteers: The Show's Backbone

 MAD Drama students excel when parents are directly involved!

-We need assistance selling show tickets during lunches and at show nights.
+We need assistance selling show tickets at performances.

 We run a Patron program whereby audience members can donate to the department and receive complimentary passes.